-New cells found that could help save people's sightNovember 8th, 2012 in Ophthalmology /
+New cells found that could help save people's sightNovember 8, 2012 in Medicine & Health / Ophthalmology

 Eye experts and scientists at the University of Southampton have discovered specific cells in the eye which could lead to a new procedure to treat and cure blinding eye conditions.